EGR314-S-2026-304/EGR314-S-2026-304.github.io/docs/04-Team-Diagram.md

   Quinn (motors)-->>Roshan (OLED): Display Motor Direction on OLED (REVERSE) Quinn (motors)-->>Roshan (OLED): Display Error on OLED
 ```
+This communication sequence effectively satisfies the users needs and product requirements by providing a reliable, efficient, and linear path for the user to communicate what they need to the HMI, and thereafter convert that need into motor movements and ideally data collection.
+It's a simple system--assuming that the user is familiar with the product and its uses.
+It senses wifi connection, and only allows for HMI to motor communication in the case that wifi is acquired, as data collection without MQTT would simply result in lost data.

 ## Message Structure